Kristina01111000/Drws_site/README.md

   Hours worked spetember 17 to  october 16: 4 hour 00 min

-Login issue: caused by logging in through pmp, not peepso, changed all logins to peepso, now it works
+Login issue solved: caused by logging in through pmp, not peepso, changed all logins to peepso, now it works!

 plugins im using on site: